tensorwerk/stockroom/docs/quick-start.md

 - Import torchvision dataset to the repository
 - Build the network
 - Train your network
-- Add data, augment it, experiment with hyper parameters but commit to stockroom along with you commit your source code
+- Add data, augment it, experiment with hyper-parameters and then commit to stockroom.

-In case you need, the source code for the above experiment is available at the github repository [hhsecond/stockroom-cifar10](https://github.com/hhsecond/stockroom-cifar10)
+In case you need, the source code for the above experiment is available at the GitHub repository [hhsecond/stockroom-cifar10](https://github.com/hhsecond/stockroom-cifar10)